bawkee/SqlBinder/README.md

 ```SQL
 SELECT * FROM POSTS {WHERE {ID @id}}
 ```
-Where the latter was used in Dapper+SqlBinder combination.
+Where the latter was used in Dapper + SqlBinder combination.

 It is important to note that SqlBinder has the ability to re-use compiled templates as it completely separates the parsing and templating concerns.
 You may create a SqlBinder query template once and then build all the subsequent SQL queries from the same pre-parsed template.
 One of the key functionalities of SqlBinder is that it doesn't parse or generate the whole SQL *every time*.
-Also, it relies on hand coded parser which is well optimized.

-Simple performance tests are available in the Source folder where you can benchmark SqlBinder on your own.
+Performance tests are available in the source folder.
+Benchmark SqlBinder on your own!

 ## The Syntax

 Consists of two basic types of elements: scopes and parameter placeholders.
 Scopes are defined by curly braces `{ ... }` and parameter placeholders can be defined by the typical SQL syntax (i.e. `:parameter` or `@parameter`) or by custom SqlBinder syntax (if configured so, i.e. `[parameter]`).

 Explained with regex: